geudde/attic-chest/pages/13.reference/01.porden/docs.md

 hook r.
 THE CASTLE.
 29

 " The paths of science while I thus pursued,
-A strange event disturbed the peaceful flood ;
+A strange event disturbed the peaceful flood;
 No more like liquid glass the waters seem,
-But dire commotions vex the troubled stream ;
+But dire commotions vex the troubled stream;
 On rushed the impetuous tide, with thundering roar, And wave o'er wave the foaming waters pour,
-Drive back the refluent stream, which widely spread, 580 And rising high, o'erflowed its oozy bed ;
+Drive back the refluent stream, which widely spread, 580 And rising high, o'erflowed its oozy bed;
 The fishers, who the coming ill descried,
 With speed for safety sought the middle tide,*
 When in the stream a monster rose, whose sight
-Had filled the boldest bosom with affright ;
+Had filled the boldest bosom with affright;
 His hideous form was rough with many a scale,
 Green was his hair, his hand displayed my Veil;